 Efficacy and effectiveness both refer to how well a technology works, i.e., accomplishes its intended purpose, usually based on changes in one or more specified health outcomes or "endpoints" as described below.
 A technology that works under carefully managed conditions does not always work as well under more heterogeneous or less controlled conditions.
 In HTA, efficacy refers to the benefit of using a technology for a particular problem under ideal conditions, e.g., within the protocol of a carefully managed RCT, involving patients meeting narrowly defined criteria, or conducted at a "center of excellence."
-Effectiveness refers to the benefit of using a technology for a particular problem under general or routine conditions, e.g., by a physician in a community hospital for a variety of types of patients.
+Effectiveness refers to the benefit of using a technology for a particular, by a physician in a community hospital for a variety of types of patients.
 Whereas efficacy answers the question, "Can it work?" (in the best conditions), effectiveness answers the question "Does it work?" (in real-world conditions).